weberc2/neon/README.md

 ## Usage

-(NOTE: This is horrendously incomplete)

 ### Initializing a neon project

-One day I will create a `neon init` subcommand to do this, but today is not that day.

 Neon projects have a file called `neon.yaml` in their root.
 Neon commands run in any subdirectory of the project root will be run against the project.
 The